-Optional accessories are available from your Correct Craft Dealer.
+Optional accessories are available from your Nautique dealer.
 Your dealer may have a wide range of other accessories available to enhance your water sports or pleasure boating experience.
-Contact your Correct Craft Dealer for more information.
+Contact your Nautique dealer for more information.
 Here are just a few of the fine accessories Correct Craft offers:

-Pull-out Cleats
+· Pull-out Cleats